 Depending on the level of antibodies in bulk milk, dairy herds were divided into four groups (3, 6).
 In herds with low to high levels of antibodies (classification 1 to 3), individual blood samples from young stock should be collected and tested in pools.
+Alternatively, a repeated bulk milk sample was tested.
 Seropositive or inconclusive results from beef cattle herds were also followed-up by testing pooled blood samples from young stock.
-Table 2 shows the numbers of tested herds and individual cattle during the years 1993 to 2014.
+Table 2 shows the numbers of tested herds and individual cattle during the years 1993 to 2015.